-- The performers will be packing up their instruments and equipment, don't get in their way, but do ask if they need help with anything.
-Musicians will usually want to pack up their own stuff. - b.
-Disconnect microphones, remove them from the stands and store in the microphone case now to prevent them from falling to the floor during take-down.
+- a.
+The performers will be packing up their instruments and equipment, don't get in their way, but do ask if they need help with anything.
+Musicians will usually want to pack up their own stuff. - Disconnect microphones, remove them from the stands and store in the microphone case now to prevent them from falling to the floor during take-down.
 Might as well return any "Directs" (DI) adapters to the case at this time, too. - c.
-Skip to step 3 below until performers are off stage. - d.
+Skip to step 3 below until performers are off stage.
+You don't want to get in their way pr knock an instrument over. - d.
 Once performers have cleared the stage, unplug all cables from the Snake, Amp, Speakers and other equipment, lay on floor. - e.
-Unplug power cable from Amp. - f.
-Remove and collapse mic stands and set aside.
-Stands are the last items to go back into the closet. - g.
-Coil each cable separately and store in appropriate case (mic cables in one box, speaker cables another, etc. By this time, the coordinator and back of house volunteer may be free to assist. - h.
-Remove speakers from stands, collapse stands.
+Before wrapping cables, remove and collapse mic stands and set aside.
+Stands are the last items to go back into the closet. - f.
+Now teh stage should be clear of instruments, mics and stands, etc., so you can wrap (coil) each cable separately and store in appropriate case (mic cables in one box, speaker cables another, etc. By this time, the coordinator and back of house volunteer may be free to assist. - g.
+Remove speakers from stands and store on top of carts, Do not set speakers on their grills as you could dent or scratch them.
+Collapse speaker stands.